gemrb/gemrb.github.io/_posts/2020-08-29-interview-with-jaka-kranjc.md

 asked for.
 Appears serendipitous, but surely just a thing of chance.

-If we weren't stuck with the game data, I'd retroactively change the scripting
-design: allow normal/full assignment, disallow triggers with side effects and most importantly, have linear execution, so successful trigger execution is immediately followed by the execution of their action block.
-Probably would end up just using LUA directly.
-All things to make the experience more like reading books and other programming languages.
+If we weren't stuck with the game data, I'd retroactively change the scripting design to have linear execution, so successful trigger evaluation is immediately followed by the execution of their action block.
+Probably would end up just using Python directly.
+For all the other features that would bring and to make the experience more like reading books and other programming languages.

 **7. Which one was your favourite IE game and do you still play it?
 Or other old